9 advantages of living in Portugal

-In private clinics, you can get an appointment faster than in public ones and there is also a higher level of service, including telephone consultations with your doctor.
+You can get an appointment in private clinics faster than in public ones.
+There is also a higher level of service, including telephone consultations with your doctor.
 Private health insurance policies cover part of the cost or the full cost of treatment.

-The English language.
+8. The English language is common.
 As most Portuguese people speak English, one does not need to be fluent in Portuguese to live there.

-Pace of life.
+9. A laid-back pace of life.
 Portugal is suitable for those who like a relaxed pace of life.
 The Portuguese are not often in a rush to go somewhere.
-Cities are not as lively as metropolitan areas in Russia, the US or the UK.
+Cities are less lively than the US or UK metropolitan areas.

-Some of the disadvantages of life in Portugal are intertwined with its benefits, such as the climate or the pace of life there.
+Some disadvantages of life in Portugal are intertwined with its benefits, such as the climate or the pace of life there.

 The need to learn Portuguese.
-On the street, in shops and in museums, you can communicate in English.
-However, in government agencies, generally Portuguese is spoken.
-Therefore, you need to learn Portuguese at least up to a basic conversational level.
+On the street, in shops and museums, you can communicate in English.
+However, in government agencies, Portuguese is generally spoken.
+Therefore, you must learn Portuguese at least up to a basic conversational level.

-Difficulties with paying by cards.
+Difficulties with paying by card.
 In Portugal, bank cards are issued in the Multibanco system.
 Visa or MasterCard are not accepted everywhere.
-You have to check whether an international bank card is accepted and carry cash on you.
+You must check whether an international bank card is accepted and carry cash.

 Heat in summer, rain in winter.
-The Portuguese climate does not change sharply from season-to-season.
-It is rainy in winter and there is hardly any snow.
-In summer, the temperature can sometimes rise to 40℃.
+The Portuguese climate remains mostly the same from season to season.
+It is rainy in winter, and there is hardly any snow.
+In summer, the temperature can sometimes rise to +40℃.

 There is no central heating.
 It is cold inside apartments in winter.
 You have to buy heaters to stay warm.